mzadel/ncdsp/readme.md

 "naive (but correct) digital signal processing"

+*Summary:* This project illustrates how you can use high-level, purely functional code to create clean and correct reference implementations of digital signal processing (DSP) algorithms.

-DSP implementations can be hard to translate into efficient code, espcially if you're just learning signal processing for the first time.
+DSP implementations can be hard to translate into efficient code, especially if you're just learning signal processing for the first time.
 What order should I do these operations in?
 When do I increment the pointer?
 This array has to be *how* big again?
 The point of the examples given in this project is to